 Within the cosmology of Chinese medicine, human beings are regarded as microcosms of the natural universe.
 We are subject to the same cycles that occur in nature.
 Autumn follows on the tail of the harvest, signaling that it is time to prepare for winter.
-The sap of trees settles into the interior, sinking down toward the roots.
-With fall comes a sense of gathering in, stocking up, mingled with a sense of loss as the light begins to fade and the air chills.
 It is a time to eliminate what is unnecessary and become aware of what is essential.

 How can we adjust our psychic and body rhythm to suit the season?
 What happens within us is mirrored by the natural world around us.
 During the frost of winter, plants submerge their lifeblood into their roots, animals thicken their hides, and ponds harden into ice.
 This is a time of apparent quiescence and stasis, yet beneath the surface is the hidden activity of gestation and germination that will bring forth renewal in spring.